Bouldering at the 2017 IFSC Climbing World Cup: Men

 59 athletes attended the World Cup in Vail.
 Jongwon Chon (4t9 4b8) won the World Cup in front of Meichi Narasaki (3t6 3b5).

 Navi Mumbai, India (24–25 June)

 Women

 41 athletes attended the World Cup in Navi Mumbai.
 Shauna Coxsey (4t11 4b8) won her fourth World Cup of the season, thereby securing the overall seasonal title.
 Miho Nonaka (3t7 4b11) came in second.

 Men

 58 athletes attended the World Cup in Navi Mumbai.
 Jongwon Chon (4t10 4b10) won the World Cup in front of Rei Sugimoto (3t6 3b4).
 This left Chon, Rubtsov, and Watabe with a chance to claim the overall title at the final World Cup of the season in Munich.

 Munich, Germany (18–19 August)

 Women

 114 athletes attended the World Cup in Munich.
-Janja Garnbret (3t10 3b6) won her second World Cup of the season, thereby securing the second place overall.
+Janja Garnbret (3t10 3b6) won her third World Cup of the season, thereby securing the second place overall.
 Shauna Coxsey (2t2 2b2) won the Silver medal.
 She had locked up the overall title before the Munich competition already.